Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 The downside is probably $60-65 in a year.
 Nibbling here, or selling $67.50 strike Dell puts appears a good trade.
 Vol remains high at 31 for the December strikes.

-We did factor in debt reductions of another $4BB between now and 2021, which seems reasonable given the FCF expectations.
+We did factor in debt reductions of another $4BB between now and 2021, which seems reasonable, given the FCF expectations.
 Remember, DELL is a great cash cow business, doing roughly $12BB in consolidated EBITDA, against $1.5BB of capex and $2.2BB in interest expense.

 Debt reduction alone adds $6-7 per share in value each year for Dell owners, assuming flat EV/EBITDA multiples.
 Typically, companies fetch a better multiple when they carry less leverage.